suryakva/insurance-settlement-demand-letter-AmazonQ-App/amazonq-document-enrichment-preextraction/README.md

-# Amazon Q with Document Enrichment
+# Amazon Q - Document Enrichment

 ## Description
 This repo provides a demo of using the S3 Connector for Amazon Q Business to index on S3 files that contain text and images of text.
 The images are indexed using document enrichment.